gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 Here is the resulting self-extracting HTML file: [demo.png.zip.html](https://github.com/gildas-lormeau/Polyglot-HTML-ZIP-PNG/raw/main/demo.png.zip.html)

 This file and the presentation files are compatible with:
- - HTML (extracted page displayed in [no-quirks mode](https://dom.spec.whatwg.org/#concept-document-no-quirks))
+ - HTML (displays the extracted page in [no-quirks mode](https://dom.spec.whatwg.org/#concept-document-no-quirks))
  - ZIP (contains the displayed page and its resources) - rename the file to `.zip` and view it with [ZIP Manager](https://gildas-lormeau.github.io/zip-manager/)
  - PNG - rename the file to `.png` and view it with [PNG file chunk inpector](https://www.nayuki.io/page/png-file-chunk-inspector)

 If you are intrigued or more curious, you can also view it on [HexEd.it](https://hexed.it).